You

 The idea of an official celebration

-Jarvis is actually recognized as the Founder of Mother’s Day in the United States .
-She never
+of Mother’s Day in America United States

 By 1911, Mother's Day was celebrated in almost every state in theUnion , and on May 8, 1914 , President Woodrow Wilson signed a Joint Resolution